 Let’s be honest, when many people think of Rio de Janeiro, they think of the slums (or favelas) that are overrun with poverty, gangs, drugs and violence.
-People tend to think of these negative stereotypes before conjuring up positively colourful images of Copacabana Beach and Ipanema Beach – the City doesn’t exactly have the squeakiest reputation and fear will keep many people away.
-Well, it definitely didn’t keep Nat and I away and we lived to tell the tale (we also created a Rio de Janeiro app while we were at it).
+People tend to think of these negative stereotypes before conjuring up positively colourful images of Copacabana Beach and Ipanema Beach – this lively Brazilian City doesn’t exactly have the squeakiest reputation and fear will keep many people away.
+Well, it definitely didn’t keep Nat and I away and we lived to tell the tale (we also created a Rio de Janeiro travel guide app while we were at it).

 Show Me the Money… When Nat and I touched down in Rio and made our way through the international airport, our first task was to locate some local currency as we had only exchanged a small amount in the UK.
 After the lady at the bureau de change shunned my offer of a debit card payment in exchange for some Brazilian Real, she sent me upstairs in the airport to withdraw some cash from an ATM.
 So… I left Nat with our luggage and I went upstairs (at least 3 floors) to be greeted by 4 or 5 standalone ATM machines.
 I tried the first one as it was HSBC-branded and it felt familiar.
 However, as soon as I inserted my debit card and entered my PIN number, the machine conveniently decided that it was now “out of service” and it spat my card right back at me.
 As this happened, a Brazilian gentleman rushed over to me speaking Portuguese verrry fast.
 I asked him in my finest Portuguese accent “do you speaky the Inglese” to which he made a hand gesture with both hands, suggesting that my card was being cloned!
 I was absolutely horrified and frantically ran back downstairs to my wife, haha! fyi – my card didn’t ever end up being cloned :o)